For those new to this website:

-Given the biology of mussels I would image that the Cadmium levels in their meat might be similar to the levels found in the brown meat of the crabs – and therefore possibly as high as 8,000 ppb.
-Link here.
+Given the biology of mussels, I would image that the Cadmium levels in their meat might be similar to the levels found in the brown meat of the crabs — and therefore possibly as high as 8,000 ppb.
+Read the link here.

-While I always knew there was a concern for toxicants in shellfish, I now (with this finding of 14,000 ppb Cadmium in mussel shells) have a heightened appreciation for this concern – and as of the moment of writing this blog post, will no longer be eating mussels (ever); for me the risk is just too high, and I would like to try to avoid all potent carcinogens in my food – thank you very much!
+While I always knew there was a concern for toxicants in shellfish, I now (with this finding of 14,000 ppb Cadmium in mussel shells) have a heightened appreciation for this concern, and as of the moment of writing this article, will no longer be eating mussels (ever).
+For me the risk is just too high, and I would like to try to avoid all potent carcinogens in my food — thank you very much!

 Please let me know if you have any questions.